aiksxd/P2P-Live-Web/README.md

 + Auto-join & Auto-reconnect
 + custome room title, summary, cover
 + Nodes Map display(displayed alternately on the left and right & Double-click to join)
-+ By default, Root request the id of "P2P-Live-Web-Default-Id" and others connect to it(It made better index connection. if your root id has already been occupied, you need to delete or modify it)
++ By default, index request the id of "P2P-Live-Web-Default-Id" (It made better index connection. if your root id has already been occupied, you need to modify it)

 ### Next Version Plan:
 + refresh fn redo!